 For each question, you will need to consider whether the option applies to your research and what ethical issues arise if you answer 'No'.
 If you answer 'No' then you must outline your reasons why in the box provided.

-B5.
+B6.
 Will questionnaires be completed anonymously and returned indirectly?

 If you are conducting a questionnaire study the easiest way to ensure you have met ethical and legal requirements for protecting participants, is to ensure that you cannot link questionnaires back to an individual in any way.
 If questionnaires are not anonymous you must explain to participants how you are ensuring their data will be stored safely on the Information Sheet.
 In most cases you should guarantee that data is confidential, this means that, although you know who participants are, your final report will not identify who they are (the data will be anonymised).
 Anonymising data does not simply mean removing names, it means ensuring that there is no way to trace individual responses back to the person who provided them.
 This means that sometimes you will need to change detailed information to more generic information (e.g. date of birth changed to age range, job title changed to general occupational sector etc.).
 You will also need to be cautious about including actual names and locations that the participant may mention in the questionnaire if they could link back to the participant.

-B6.
+B7.
 Will data only be identifiable by a unique identifier (e.g. code/pseudonym)?
+If Yes, please explain how this will be attributed in B11a below.

 This is the method used for research methods where you know who the participants are.
 In order to ensure that participants' data is confidential you assign each person a random identity number or a pseudonym which links the data you have received from them back to their name and/or address.

-B7.
+B8.
 Will lists of identity numbers or pseudonyms linked to names and/or addresses be stored securely and separately from the research data?
+If Yes, explain how this will occur in B11a below.